kodyl/stilr/README.md

 Note that you're able to use pseudo selectors and media queries.
 Pseudo selectors are written like you normally would in CSS, e.g.: `:hover`, `:active`, `:before` etc.
-Media queries are the same, e.g. `palm` is just a string: `@media screen and (max-width:600px)`.
+Media queries are the same, e.g. `palm` in the example is just a string: `@media screen and (max-width:600px)`.
 Any valid media query is allowed.

 Since we just have a bunch of class names now, we can use these in our React Component.